Electronic Entertainment Expo (E3)

 "My Body is Ready" is a catchphrase that often associated with images where the subject is posed in a sexually inviting manner.
 It originated during Nintendo's 2007 E3 press conference when the Wii Fit peripheral unit was unveiled by Nintendo executive Reggie Fils-Aime who proclaimed, "My body is ready".
 The line was later referenced by Reggie himself during Nintendo's E3 2012 conference.

-WABAM! / The Bottom of An Avatar’s Shoe / Well BAM refers to an accidental glitch which occurred during Microsoft’s unveiling of its upcoming motion controller Project Natal (now known as Kinect) in .
-When Microsoft’s Kudo Tsunoda demonstrated the Kinect’s abilities, he said “You ever wonder what the bottom of an avatar’s shoe looks like?
+WABAM! / The Bottom of An Avatar's Shoe / Well BAM refers to an accidental glitch that occurred during Microsoft's unveiling of its upcoming motion controller Project Natal (now known as Kinect) in.
+When Microsoft's Kudo Tsunoda demonstrated the Kinect's abilities, he said "You ever wonder what the bottom of an avatar’s shoe looks like?
 Wabam!
-There it is.”
+There it is."
 At the same time, his on-screen avatar glitched showing its right arm protruding through his torso and his left arm and legs twisted into an awkward pose.

 Translator San (2009)

 Translator San / He Just Doesn't Give a Fk refers to the Japanese-English interpreter Takayuki Nushida who became the subject of an exploitable photoshop meme after translating at at E3 2009 using a pen and notepad.

 Remember Me? / Mysterious Black Dude (MBD) refers to a character who appeared in a trailer for the game Metroid: Other M at Nintendo's 2009 E3 press conference.
 In the trailer, the character removed his visor and asked "Remember me?" despite never having being introduced before.